splunk/public-o11y-docs/admin/subscription-usage/apm-billing-usage-index.rst

    * - ``sf.org.apm.numMonitoringMetricSets``
      - Monitoring MetricSets
      - The cardinality of Monitoring MetricSets.
-MMS data is available only for histogram MMS and is available only in the usage report.
+MMS data is available only for histogram MMS.
 MMS data is available at 10-minute intervals and has a look-back period of 1 hour.

 .. _host_subscription_plans: